 \section{Abstract}

-In the setting of the lattice $\ZZ^n$ we consider a pseudo-differential operator $A$ whose symbol belongs to a class recently introduced by Botchway, Ga\"el Kibiti, and Ruzhansky.
+In the setting of the lattice $\ZZ^n$ we consider a pseudo-differential operator $A$ whose symbol belongs to a class defined on $\ZZ^n\times \TT^n$, where $\TT^n$ is the $n$-torus.
 We realize $A$ as an operator acting between the discrete Sobolev spaces $H^{s_j}(\mathbb{Z}^n)$, $s_j\in\RR$, $j=1,2$, with the discrete Schwartz space serving as the domain of $A$.
 We provide a sufficient condition for the essential adjointness of the pair $(A,\,A^{\dagger})$, where $A^{\dagger}$ is the formal adjoint of $A$.